neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 - `minecraft:damage_entity`: Does damage to the affected entity.
 This stacks with attack damage if in an attacking context.
 - `minecraft:explode`: Summons an explosion.
 - `minecraft:ignite`: Sets the entity on fire.
+- `minecraft:apply_impulse`: Applies the specified velocity (broken into direction, coordinate, and magnitude) to the entity.
+- `minecraft:apply_exhaustion`: Adds the specified amount of food exhaustion to the player.
 - `minecraft:play_sound`: Plays a specified sound.
 - `minecraft:replace_block`: Replaces a block at a given offset.
 - `minecraft:replace_disk`: Replaces a disk of blocks.